stellar/java-stellar-anchor-sdk/docs/03 - Implementing the Anchor Server/A - Implementing the Anchor Server.md

 For each new increment in functionality you add to your Anchor Server, there are apropriate configurations and tests that make sure your integration is compliant with the Platform and the [SEPs].

 In terms of configuration, there will be 4 main sources:
-- The configuration file that can be defined by and defaults to [`anchor-config-defaults.yaml`].
+- The configuration file that can be defined by the environment variable `STELLAR_ANCHOR_CONFIG` and defaults to [`anchor-config-defaults.yaml`].
-- The `stellar.toml` file, that is referenced in the configuration file and defaults to [`stellar-wks.toml`].
+- The `stellar.toml` file, that is referenced in the configuration file at `app-config.sep1.stellarFile` and defaults to [`stellar-wks.toml`].
+It contains the public facing characteristics of the Platform that are essential for interoperability.
 - The environment variables, the only ones that need to be kept secret and safe.
 You can find a description of them at [`example.env`].
-- The [`assets-test.json`] file, that's used to define the list of supported assets.
-Currently, it's only used in the [SEP-31] flow.
+- The assets file, that's defined in the config file at `app-config.app.assets` and defaults to [`assets-test.json`].
+It's used to define the list of supported assets and their characteristics.
+Currently, it's only used in the [SEP-31] and [SEP-38] flows.

 > Note: please consider the steps below are all on testnet.
 We’ll only explicitly suggest Public network in the latest step.